paulh1am/paulh1am.github.io/_projects/Fanfair.md

 <strong>Starting Point</strong>

 On the Design side we received:
-- Existing user research and competitor analysis.
+- Existing user research and competitor analysis
-- An existing visual prototype with some of the key screens
+- A visual prototype with some of the key screens (and many gaps)
-- Some visual assets like logos, icons and photo treatments
+- Some visual assets: logos, icons and photo treatments

 The dev team received a code repo from a previous version of the app.